 Planning and paying for a funeral, taking over household chores and bills on your own, and doing it all while grieving the loss of the love of your life is a very difficult situation to navigate.
 If possible, don’t do it alone.
 When your family, friends, and neighbors offer to help, accept it.

-1. Request death certificates.
-Depending on how many accounts your spouse left behind and which ones require an original, you may want to request five or even ten original death certificates.
+Request death certificates.
+The number of certificates you request depends on the number of accounts your spouse left behind.
+Some of those accounts may require an original as well.
+You may want to request five or even ten original death certificates.
 Requesting a copy later costs more.
 You’ll use the certificates to make your claims and begin transferring assets into your name.